|What are Challenge Proceedings?|

 The procedure is governed by:

-- The Public Procurement and Disposal of Public Property (Challenge Proceedings) Regulations 2022; and
+• The Public Procurement and Disposal of Public Property (Challenge Proceedings) Regulations 2021;

-- The Hearing Rules and Procedure for Part V Challenge Proceedings.
+• The Hearing Rules and Procedure for Part V Challenge Proceedings; and

-- Other decisions or actions taken by a procuring entity in procurement proceedings before the timeframe to file a Challenge (see below)
+• Other decisions or actions taken by a procuring entity in procurement proceedings before the timeframe to file a Challenge.

 Where the Challenge relates to other decisions or actions taken by a procuring entity in procurement proceedings the deadline to file this challenge depends on whether or not a standstill period was applied by the procuring entity.

 • If a standstill period was applied, the deadline to file this Challenge is within the standstill period.